homan-uppu/writing/2-Essays/Winners take all.md

 Complete equality is possible in a fair world, but only when the activity is simple (like Tic Tac Toe).
 No complex activity, in a fair world, will have completely equal outcomes.
 If it seems that there are completely equal outcomes for a complex game, you won't have to look far to find the one asshole that sits above everyone else (who within themselves have equal outcomes).

-Upward mobility will become more difficult in a fair, leveraged world because our activities are more complex and more difficult to be good enough to contribute to the economy.
+Upward mobility will become more difficult in a fair, leveraged world because winners take all, and those not the best in what they do won't be able to contribute to the economy.
 Therefore you can't use difficulty of upward mobility to measure fairness in a system.
 That's like saying Chess is unfair because I can't be as good as Magnus Carlsen.

-Human progress makes the world more fair by increasing leverage and spreading it wider.

-Today, even in many of the poorest communities around the world, many kids have the ability to create, and speak their minds in ways their grandparents couldn't dream of.
-They have access to knowledge through the internet that is barely any less than the richest kid in the world.
-Yet, the rich child who has access to higher quality, personalized, feedback, more competent, ambitious peers, a stronger safety net, and more supportive parents, has an unfair advantage. ***We must democratize these advantages to all.
-As we do, we'll find the world becomes more unequal.***
+I probably wouldn't be as good as him no matter how much I train myself.
+Life is not fair, but the game is.

 ---

-Inequality is a function of complexity.
-The greater the complexity of a game, the more amplified the power law in values of moves and in the outcomes of the game.
+Inequality in ability is a function of complexity.
+The greater the complexity of a game, the more amplified the inequality in ability.

 The complexity of the games we play is a function of leverage.
 As leverage increases our activities become more complex.

 Leverage is a function of human progress.
-Every advancement: technology, human rights, medicine, policy, etc. pushes us towards a more leveraged and fair world.

-Progress creates a world in which winners take all.
+Every advancement: technology, human rights, medicine, policy, etc. pushes us towards a more leveraged and fair world in which leverage is distributed equally.

+Fairness more accurately maps ability to outcomes.
+Winners take all.

 ---